Dashsouradeep/Dashsouradeep/README.md

 ---
 ## 🧠 About Me

-I’m a software engineer with experience in systems, full stack ,backend engineering, data science and AI-driven applications.
+I’m a software engineer with experience in systems, full stack ,backend engineering, data science ,deep learning and AI-driven applications.
 I enjoy working close to the system level as well as building full-stack products that solve real-world problems.

 I have worked with Microsoft’s Azure Edge + Platform Core OS team, where I focused on storage systems, performance optimization, and low-level debugging and system security.